 - University exchanges

-In addition to offering an exchange of culture, helping to know and understand the partner country better, this type of event is particularly interesting for professionals in the sector.
+In addition to offering an exchange of culture, helping to know and understand the partner country better, this type of event is fascinating for professionals in the sector.
 Indeed, it is a great opportunity for start-ups and entrepreneurs to meet Chinese professionals.
 These meetings could lead to numerous cooperation and partnerships.
 That is the proof that the New Silk Road holds a bright future for the participating countries, on an economic, political and socio-cultural point of view.

 If you also want to partner with a Chinese company and implement your business in this country, Gentlemen Marketing Agency can help you.
 Do not hesitate to check our website.